 }

-This led to many strange and unexpected situations.
+This led to many weird and unexpected situations.
 It caused so many problems that in later versions they had to try to fix it by introducing let and const, which work with block scope.

 if (true) {